 Starting from different points of departure, the Nordic countries are coming closer together regarding their outlook on security, due to a perceived Russian threat and lack of American leadership.
 Multilateral forums like NATO, the EU and the UN remain their best chance of contributing to defining and addressing threats to their own and global stability.

-This article was originally published by the Polish Institute of International Affairs (PISM) on 14 November 2016.
+This article was originally published by the Norwegian Institute of International Affairs (NUPI) in 2018.

 Nordic Defence Cooperation (NORDEFCO) was originally about cost-effectiveness.
 The Nordic states sought to work together when training and educating their soldiers, procuring new equipment, and logistically supporting their forces.
 Faced with a relevantly benign security situation at home, with Russia regarded in principle as a partner, operational military cooperation was primarily about expeditionary operations far from northern Europe.
 Even if NORDEFCO never became the beacon of Nordic cooperation that some political speeches sought to paint it as, it nonetheless provided the Nordics with a flexible and non-bureaucratic framework through which various forms of defence cooperation could be pursued.

 What expectations should the EU harbour with respect to Britain’s continued contribution to EU defence activities after Brexit and can the former member state expect special treatment?